MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 To get the Kusto .NET client libraries for scripting with PowerShell:

 1. Download [`Microsoft.Azure.Kusto.Tools`](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
 1. Right-click on the downloaded package to open an extended menu.
-Select your archiving tool, like 7-zip, to extract the package contents.
-If the archiving tool isn't visible, select **Show more options**.
+Select your archiving tool, like 7-zip, and extract the package contents.
 This action extracts multiple folders, one of which is named *tools*.
+If the archiving tool isn't visible from the menu, you may need to select **Show more options**.
 1. Inside the *tools* folder, there are different subfolders catering to different PowerShell versions.
 For PowerShell version 5.1, use the *net472* folder.
 For PowerShell version 7 or later, select an appropriate version folder from the available options.
 Copy the path of the chosen version folder.
 1. From PowerShell, load the library by calling `[System.Reflection.Assembly]::LoadFrom("`*path*`\Kusto.Data.dll")`.
 Replace *path* with the copied folder path from the previous step.